 1a.
-Evidence: Total Votes: 15; H-0; M-1; L-0; I-14; Evidence Exception: Total Votes: 15; Yes-11; No-4; 1b.
-Performance Gap: Total Votes: 14; H-0; M-9; L-3; I-2
+Evidence: Total Votes: 15; H-0; M-1; L-0; I-14

+Evidence Exception: Total Votes: 15; Yes-11; No-4 (11/15 - 73%, Pass Insufficient Evidence with Exception)

+1b.
+Performance Gap: Total Votes: 14; H-0; M-9; L-3; I-2 Rationale
-Rationale

-- Moderate and severe stenosis (50-90% occlusion) of the carotid artery affects approximately 10% of the general population by their eighth decade and causes approximately 10% of strokes. - The stroke risk associated with asymptomatic carotid stenosis (ACS) falls between 60-80% with medical treatment alone versus additional carotid endarterectomy (CEA).
-This improved stroke prevention efficacy also has implications for better outcomes for patients with symptomatic carotid stenosis (SCS). - There is a significantly higher overall risk of stroke or death associated with carotid angioplasty/stenting than with CEA.
+- Moderate and severe stenosis (50-90% occlusion) of the carotid artery affects approximately 10% of the general population by their 8th decade and causes approximately 10% of strokes. - The stroke risk associated with asymptomatic carotid stenosis (ACS) falls between 60-80% with medical treatment alone versus additional carotid endarterectomy (CEA).
+This improved stroke prevention efficacy also has implications for better outcomes for patients with symptomatic carotid stenosis (SCS). - There is a significantly higher overall risk of stroke or death associated with carotid angioplasty/stenting than with CEA. - The Standing Committee did not see a relationship between outcomes/quality of care with accurate versus inaccurate carotid measurement.
+However, multiple Standing Committee members expressed that the measurement of carotid stenosis was good for improving stroke care.

-- The Standing Committee did not see a relationship between outcomes and quality of care with accurate versus inaccurate carotid measurement.
-However, multiple Standing Committee members expressed that the measurement of carotid stenosis was good for improving stroke care. - The Standing Committee ultimately voted for insufficient evidence with exception due to the absence of empirical evidence but agreed that holding providers accountable for this measure is beneficial to patients. - The developer provided data with performance rates increasing from 16.85 in 2012 to 74.97 in 2018. - The Standing Committee questioned the developer's data because the original submission included data from both individual providers and groups.
-Because the measure's level of analysis is for individuals, the group data were removed, and updated data were provided.
+- The Standing Committee ultimately voted for insufficient evidence with exception due to the absence of empirical evidence but agreed that holding providers accountable for this measure is beneficial to patients. - The developer provided data with performance rates increasing from 16.85 in 2012 to 74.97 in 2018. - The Standing Committee questioned the developer's data because the original submission included data from both individual providers and groups.
+As the measure's level of analysis is for individuals, the group data were removed, and updated data were provided.
 When the group data were removed, the number of physicians included in the data analysis decreased by approximately 50%.
-The Standing Committee also highlighted that the number of physicians included in the data analysis decreased from about 3 million physicians in 2012 to about 9,000 physicians in 2015 and questioned how performance could be determined. - 2.
-Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.
+The Standing Committee also highlighted that the number of physicians included in the data analysis decreased from about 3 million physicians in 2012 to about 9,000 in 2015 and questioned how performance could be determined. - 2.
+Scientific Acceptability of Measure Properties: The measure is "consensus not reached" on the Scientific Acceptability criteria.

 (2a.
 Reliability precise specifications, testing; 2b.
-Validity testing, threats to validity) 2a.
-Reliability: Total Votes: 14; H-6; M-8; L-0; I-0; 2b.
-Validity: Measure Evaluation Meeting - Total Votes: 15; H-0; M-7; L-5; I-3; Post-Comment Meeting - Total Votes: 12; H-0; M-9; L-2; I-1 Rationale
+Validity testing, threats to validity)

+2a.
+Reliability: Total Votes: 14; H-6; M-8; L-0; I-0

+2b.
+Validity: Measure Evaluation Meeting - Total Votes: 15; H-0;M-7; L-5; I-3 (7/15 - 47%, Consensus Not Reached); Post-Comment Meeting - Total Votes: 12; H-0;M-9; L-2; I-1 (9/12 - Pass) Rationale